WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      - without delay or difficulty; easily. 没有延迟或困难；容易地。

+- reaffirm

+  1. verb: state again as a fact; assert again strongly.

+     _"the prime minister reaffirmed his commitment to the agreement"_

+     - confirm the validity or correctness of (something previously established).

+       _"the election reaffirmed his position as leader"_

 - rear

   1. noun: the back part of something, especially a building or vehicle.